MidnightDreamerX17/skill20/Rules.md

 ### Attacks

 All combatants have a base of 1 attack per round, with additional attacks from the Melee Fighting (STR) and Ranged Fighting (DEX) skills.
 All attacks in one round must be either melee or ranged.
+The optional feats system may provide a way to mix specific types of melee and ranged attacks.

 For melee attack accuracy, the attacker rolls 1d20 + Melee Fighting (STR) + Strength modifier.
 Some weapons are designated as "finesse" weapons, meaning that they use Dexterity modifier instead of Strength modifier.